bkacjios/lua-mumble/README.md

 -- Signals the thread to exit its loop. mumble.thread.worker = mumble.thread.worker:stop()

--- Sets a callback function taht will be called when receiving a message from its controller. mumble.thread.worker = mumble.thread.worker:onMessage(Function callback(String message))

--- Sends a mumble.buffer message to its controller thread. mumble.thread.worker = mumble.thread.worker:send(mumble.buffer message)

 -- A new buffer object.
 -- Can be used to read/write raw binary data.